arielherself/espresso/README.raw.md

 ## Germany’s agony about tanks

-The NATO secretary-general, Jens Stoltenberg, left a meeting with Germany’s new defence minister, Boris Pistorius, on Tuesday morning on a hopeful note.
-Germany has [refused thus far](https://www.economist.com/europe/2023/01/20/a-meeting-in-germany-approves-more-arms-for-ukraine-but-no-leopard-tanks) to send its Leopard tanks, deeming them “offensive [weapons](https://www.economist.com/europe/2023/01/21/apart-from-leopard-tanks-ukraine-is-getting-lots-of-weapons)” that could lead to escalation with Russia; it also has not allowed other countries to donate their German-made Leopards.
-Mr Stoltenberg said he was “confident” of a forthcoming breakthrough.
+The Leopards may soon be set free.
+After refusing to send its domestically made tanks to Ukraine, or allowing other countries to do so, the government of Olaf Scholz, Germany’s chancellor, is expected to announce a U-turn on January 25th.
+Mr Scholz resisted for months, deeming the tanks “offensive[ weapons](https://www.economist.com/europe/2023/01/21/apart-from-leopard-tanks-ukraine-is-getting-lots-of-weapons)” that could lead to escalation with Russia.
+But leaving a meeting with Germany’s defence minister on Tuesday morning, NATO’s secretary-general said he was “confident” of a forthcoming breakthrough.

-Flagellated by allies at home and abroad, the government of Olaf Scholz, Germany&#x27;s chancellor, has started moving.
-Last week his officials said sending Leopards would depend on America supplying Abrams tanks.
-Then Mr Pistorius said other countries could start training Ukrainian crews on the Leopards pending deliberations in Germany.
-Now Annalena Baerbock, the foreign minister, says allies such as Poland could potentially send Leopards.
-In the end, surely, Mr Scholz will release some tanks—but not before [wasting every opportunity](https://www.economist.com/europe/2022/04/23/why-olaf-scholz-hesitates-to-send-ukraine-heavy-weapons) for Germany to lead Europe.
+Such optimism was not misplaced.
+Last week Mr Scholz’s officials said sending Leopards would depend on America supplying Abrams tanks.
+Germany appears to have got its way: reports suggest that Joe Biden’s administration is poised to send Abrams tanks to Ukraine.
+Mr Scholz seems to have come around at last—but not before[ wasting every opportunity](https://www.economist.com/europe/2022/04/23/why-olaf-scholz-hesitates-to-send-ukraine-heavy-weapons) for Germany to lead Europe.

 ## European v American inflation